 Following enrollment, all participants will enter data into a secure participant facing web-portal at 1 week, 2 weeks, 4 weeks, 8 weeks, 12 weeks, and 6-, 9-, 12- 18-, and 24-months following receipt of the first dose of the vaccine.
 Second dose information will be solicited during follow up.
 Participants will be queried regarding their general health and events requiring medical attention.
 Participants who do not complete data entry within a notable period of time of the expected completion date for a given time point will be contacted by the Call Center for confirmation of health status.
-For participants who report clinically important medical event (eg, non-routine visit to medical provider or hospitalization) medical records will be obtained for review by the Clinical Event Ascertainment group for confirmation of the occurrence of a safety event of interest.
+Participants who report a clinically important medical event (e.g., non-routine visit to medical provider or hospitalization) will be prompted to complete a medical record release form in the online portal, which will be used to collect medical records for review by the Clinical Event Ascertainment group for confirmation of the occurrence of a safety event of interest.
 For any participant who reports a potential safety event, medical records during the year prior to vaccination may also be reviewed to support a self-matched comparative analysis (See Section 9.3.1 for additional details).